Child-friendly justice: handling child evidence

 How we work

-Priorities The Member States of the Council of the Baltic Sea States work to ensure comprehensive and sustainable child protection to prevent and respond to violence, abuse, neglect and exploitation of children.
-A multi-sectorial approach and cooperation between relevant authorities and other stakeholders are the main working methods.
+Priorities In implementing the decisions of the EGCC and initiating projects and cooperation, we are working to ensure comprehensive and sustainable child protection in order to prevent and respond to violence, abuse, neglect and exploitation of children.
+A multi-sectorial approach and cooperation among relevant authorities and other stakeholders are the main working methods.
 Focus areas include early intervention and prevention, protection of children from sexual abuse and exploitation, the protection of migrant children and child victims of trafficking, and the rights of children in residential care and other forms of out-of-home care.